mobeets/mofah/README.md

-Takes webcam footage and converts it into a gif made of emojis.
+Recreating William Forsythe's ["City of Abstracts"](https://emuseum.mfah.org/objects/142283/city-of-abstracts?ctx=1604c8aaba742ef853724c3850d007025dbf49d3&idx=23) video wall, on display at the Museum of Fine Arts, Houston.

-Each block of pixels in the webcam image is replaced with the nearest emoji, based on the average color of pixels in each block.
+Uses [p5.js](https://p5js.org/) for the webcam and video editing.

-Uses [p5.js](https://p5js.org/) for the webcam and graphics, and [gif.js](https://github.com/jnordberg/gif.js) for turning the canvas into a gif.
+Simple idea with a very cool effect: at time t, the ith row of the image shows the video capture from time t-d*i, where d is some constant.